Canterbury Rails is the brainchild of North Canterbury man Don Scott – “The Pole Man”.

 He also had to convert the lathe from running off three-phase power to a six-cylinder Fordson-Major diesel engine.
 It took 18 months before all modifications were complete and he was able to turn his first rail.

-Douglas fir is generally considered the best timber for turning jump rails, being light and strong.
+Douglas fir is generally considered the best timber for turning jump rails, being light and strong, while pine is best for construction poles.

-Don found a suitable source of trees and has been turning out jump rails ever since.
+Don found a suitable source of trees and The Stick Man has been busy ever since.
 He has continued to update and improve the performance of the Newbold lathe, including a brand new diesel power plant.

-However, with an established source of douglas fir thinnings in place, Canterbury Rail is hardly likely to run out of raw materials.
+However, with an established source of douglas fir thinnings in place, Canterbury Rails is hardly likely to run out of raw materials.